-Pre-authorisations of all expenditures by the Director, Assistant Directors or Finance Manager were tightened to ensure better controls on expenditure across all departments.
-Credit checks for suppliers were also introduced: the Charity now uses Dun & Bradstreet credit check services, and suppliers are required to provide a statement of account each month, thereby reducing the risk of any payment errors.
+Pre-authorisations of all expenditures by the Director, Assistant Directors or Finance Manager ensure controls on expenditure across all departments.
+Credit checks are also carried our for suppliers: the Charity uses Dun & Bradstreet credit check services, and suppliers are required to provide a statement of account each month, thereby reducing the risk of any payment errors.

 As agreed by the Trustees, all payments are checked by the initial purchaser and approved by the Finance Manager.
-A secondary approver is available by the HR Manager when the Finance Manager is on leave.
-Approved payments are authorised online by a bank signatory, being the Director or one of the Assistant Directors.
+A secondary approver is available by the Operations Office Assistant when the Finance Manager is on leave.
+Approved payments are authorised online by a bank signatory, either the Director or one of the Assistant Directors.
 Any one Assistant Director can authorise approved payments up to £5,000, and payments above £5,000 if pre-approved by the Company Secretary or a Trustee.
-The Director can authorise approved payments up to £10,000 once pre-approved by the Company Secretary or a Trustee.
+The Director can authorise approved payments up to £10,000 and payments over £10,000 once pre-approved by the Company Secretary or a Trustee.